PecanProject/pecan/modules/data.remote/inst/ccmmf/documentation/pipeline.md

 **Purpose.** This pipeline produces the California Cropland Monitoring and Modeling Framework (CCMMF) **Management Tracking** layers: parcel-scale records of what was grown and how it was managed.
-Those layers are required inputs to the MAGIC annual inventory and scenario projections (SIPNET driven through PEcAn).
+Those layers are required inputs to the MAGiC annual inventory and scenario projections (SIPNET driven through PEcAn).

 **Audience.** CARB technical staff and implementers who operate or review the